 OTHERWISE, IT MUST BE BURNT DOWN!

-What could explain this juxtaposition between the historic success of the Deaf community and the tribal anxiety today?
+What could explain this juxtaposition between the historic success of the Deaf community and its tribal anxiety today?
 There are three explanations, among many others, for this sort of pessimism & absolutism: (1) the reality of positionality; (2) the contrast between individual and institutional success; and, (3) the allure of dogma.

 As for the first explanation, I attended an illuminating workshop last fall where the presenter said something about how people in the majority see minority issues through the prism of the progress that we have made over time.
 On the other hand, minority individuals measure progress by what could and should be, which made sense.